Futurist: Futurists and futurology

 Not all futurists engage in the practice of futurology as generally defined.
-Pre-conventional futurists (see below) would generally not.
+Futurists who engage in positive science are historically associated with the cult of the Futurism art movement.
+At the turn of the 20th century Giacomo Balla was thrilled at the prospect of machines rendering many daily aspects of traditional labor obsolete, leaving humans with responsibility only for fragmented and repetitive tasks.
+Key figures in the Futurism art movement progressed to forge an alliance between artists and scientists.
 And while religious futurists, astrologers, occultists, New Age diviners, etc. use methodologies that include study, none of their personal revelation or belief-based work would fall within a consensus definition of futurology as used in academics or by futures studies professionals.